-Responding to the widespread move to test-optional policies during the pandemic, U.S. News adjusted one part of its “student excellence” criteria: In recent years, institutions were penalized if fewer than 75 percent of incoming students submitted SAT or ACT scores; this year, the threshold was 50 percent.
+Responding to the widespread move to make standardized tests optional during the pandemic, U.S. News adjusted one part of its “student excellence” criteria: In recent years, institutions were penalized if fewer than 75 percent of incoming students submitted SAT or ACT scores; this year, the threshold was 50 percent.
 Princeton has not shared the percentage of freshmen who submitted scores; the Common App reported that nationwide, 43 percent of students provided test scores in 2020–21, down from 77 percent the year before.

 The Princeton Review paused its student surveys of on-campus experiences, since most students attended college remotely for all or part of the 2020–21 academic year.
 Washington Monthly continued rating schools based on social mobility, research, and promoting public service.
 Princeton dropped to No. 17 after appearing in the top 10 for three straight years.